 A prerequisite is a course to be taken or experience to be acquired prior to registration for the course requiring the prerequisite.
 Some courses require concurrent registration in other courses.
-Faculty members have the right to drop students during the add/drop period if they do not meet course prerequisites.
+Faculty members have the right to drop students during the add/drop period if they do not meet course prerequisites or have not come to class.
+For online classes, failure to make contact with the instructor and/or complete any assignments in the first week will result in the student being dropped from the course.